 Students designing their own major make connections in what they are learning to see relevant implications across courses, and to achieve an education that is more than a transcript of self-contained courses.
 In addition, they are self-reflective and able to write and think in ways that express a growing self-awareness about the progress and impact of their education.
 The program is for students who want to chart a truly original path through the Gettysburg Curriculum by designing their own course of study.

 To design your own major, you must develop a concept focused on a problem, question, or area of investigation of special interest to you that cannot be adequately addressed within a single department or discipline.
 You will submit an application explaining your concept and proposing the courses through which you will explore it to the IDS Committee.
 Faculty sponsors from the departments you are combining will work with you to help you polish your proposal and to advise and guide you through your course of study.

-Your proposed major must be an integrated plan of study that incorporates course work from a minimum of two departments or fields.
-In addition, a self-designed major generally includes:
+Your proposed major must be an integrated plan of study that incorporates coursework from a minimum of two departments or fields.
+In addition, an individualized major generally includes:

 - twelve courses, no more than two of which may be at the 100-level;

 - three or more courses at the 300-level or above;

 - a 400-level individualized capstone taken during the senior year.